More about me

 What past experience prepared you to become an IRIS Consultant?

 Besides the work experience I noted above, I have people in my personal life with physical disabilities, so I really get how chronic health issues can affect one's every day functioning and quality of life.
 I also know what it is like to have to rely on programs like food share and area food pantries in order to make it through the month or to find that there is more month than money to take care of the monthly bills.

 What do you enjoy doing in your free time?

 I am family-oriented although I am an empty nester now., but my son and I enjoy meals together when we can.
 I get together with family numerous times per year despite being spread out across Wisconsin.
-I enjoy reading, movies, music (rock, alternative rock, new age, classical, some jazz, big band, and Christmas songs).
-I also enjoy flower and herb gardening and home decor, so I also watch HGTV and DIY networks frequently for ideas and knowledge.
+I enjoy reading, movies, music (rock, alternative rock, new age, classical, some jazz, and big band.
+I also enjoy flower and herb gardening and home decor.
 I like hanging out with friends and enjoy going to the Bristol Renaissance Faire in the summer.